treeverse/lakeFS-samples/01_standalone_examples/red-hat-openshift-ai/cluster-configuration/README.md

 ![lakefs](img/oai-console.png)

 ### Create a Data Science Project
-After logging in to the OpenShift AI web console, follow the arrows below to create a new Data Science Project called **lakefs** if it is not automatically created.
+After logging in to the OpenShift AI web console, follow the arrows below to create a new Data Science Project called **lakefs** if it was not automatically created.

 ![lakefs](img/project.png)